Navid200/xDrip/docs/Firmware-versions.md

 ## Firmware Versions

 You can find the first xDrip release that recognizes a new transmitter firmware in the following table.
 To install, download, and install, the file ending in .apk.
 No need to uninstall first.
-There has been no new firmware released since the last xDrip stable release (October 4, 2021).
+Please don't use an xDrip release older than the current stable release (October 4, 2021) except for teting purposes.

 |Firmware | G5/G6 | First xDrip release |